Sahil-tech684/Sahil-tech684/README.md

 - 👋 Hi, I’m @Sahil-tech684
-- 👀 I’m passionate about Data Science and curious to find data driven insights.
+- 👀 I’m passionate about Data Science, Machine learning and Deep learning and curious to find data driven insights.
 - 🔍 Feels like a detective with a keyboard while finding hidden tales from Data.
 - 🌱 I’m currently exploring field of Data professionals and growing day by day.
 - 📫 How to reach me : My mail- sahilkumarsingh8079@gmail.com